-We will model the two types of data in a common modeling framework based on latent spaces: the latent space model (LSM) for social network data \citep{Hoff:2002} and the latent space item response model (LSIRM; \citealt{jeon:2020}) for item response behavior data.
-The LSM, a widely used approach to social network data, measures the distances between the latent positions of individuals to model the probabilities of ties among them.
-The between-people distances indicate individuals' interactions in the network of interest, where shorter distances indicate stronger between-people connections.
-The LSIRM, a recent development in the psychometrics literature, is a specialized extension of the LSM in item response analysis.
-The LSIRM views binary item response data as bipartite network data that represent relationships between respondents and items.
+We will model two data types in a common modeling framework based on latent space, using the latent space model (LSM) for social network data \citep{Hoff:2002} and the latent space item response model (LSIRM; \citealt{jeon:2020}) for behavior item response data.
+LSM, a widely used approach for social network data, measures the distances between the latent positions of individuals to model the probabilities of ties among them.
+The between-people distances indicate individuals' interactions in the network of interest, whereas shorter distances indicate stronger between-people connections.
+LSIRM, a recent development in the psychometrics literature, is a specialized extension of the LSM for item response analysis.
+LSIRM views binary item response data as bipartite network data representing relationships between respondents and items.
 It measures the distances between respondents and items as a penalty term to model the respondents' probabilities of giving correct (or positive) responses, where the respondent-item distances represent their relations given the respective main effects.
-Shorter respondent-item distances, for example, indicate the respondents have stronger relations with the items, meaning that the respondents are likely to provide positive responses to those items.
+Shorter respondent-item distances, for example, indicate that respondents have stronger relations with the items, meaning that respondents are likely to provide positive responses to those items.